RamiroGomez1/Full-Stack-Open/Exercise 0.5/mermaid.md

     browser->>server: GET https://studies.cs.helsinki.fi/exampleapp/data.json
     activate server
-    server-->>browser: new note crated with its content and date deactivate server
+    server-->>browser: new note created with its content and date deactivate server

-    Note right of browser: The browser executes the callback function that renders the notes
+    Note right of browser: Then the browser executes the callback function that renders the notes
 ```